 6. Wicking beds have a sealed base, so they can sit on hard surfaces, such as concrete or paving, allowing you to grow vegies and flowers in courtyards and on rooftops that can support the weight.
 They also offer a solution if the garden’s soil is contaminated or invasive tree roots are a problem.

 Wicking beds are available in different shapes and sizes, sometimes marketed as raised garden beds (with a wicking option) or self-watering pots.
-You can see how to make your own simple self-watering pot at home in the October issue of ABC Gardening Australia magazine, on sale now.
+You can see how to make your own simple self-watering pot at home in the October 2019 issue of ABC Gardening Australia magazine.